Can You Make Chili Less Salty?

 • Smoked paprika brings a smoky, rich undertone to chili.
 It creates depth without increasing sodium levels.

-• Mix it with other spices like garlic powder or coriander for a complex flavor.
+• Mix it with spices like garlic powder or coriander for a complex flavor.

 • Chili powder adds warmth and a spicy kick.
 Use it to boost the heat and reduce the need for salty flavor.